objectiv/objectiv.io/docs/docs/tracking/how-to-guides/collector/getting-started.md

 docker-compose -f docker-compose-dev.yaml ps
 ```
 :::caution
-There are know issues when running Docker on Apple devices with the new ARM-based M1 chip.
+There are known issues when running Docker on Apple devices with the new ARM-based M1 chip.
 We're working on making the this setup available to M1 users as well.
-In the meanwhile, please use a device that support X86 instructions natively.
+In the meanwhile, please use a device that supports X86 instructions natively.
 :::

 This will spin up two images: